November 2010: Community outreach at Habitat for Humanity

 The thin line between hope and despair lies in the way we respond to challenges that engulf our livelihoods.
-The fight against Climate Change took a positive boost when UNICEF Climate Ambassadors from Mongu and Lusaka participated in a community outreach programme at the Tiyende Pamodzi settlement are of the Habitat for Humanity in Lusaka’s Mandevu compound on the 16th November, 2010.
+The fight against climate change took a positive boost when UNICEF climate ambassadors from Mongu and Lusaka participated in a community outreach programme at the Tiyende Pamodzi settlement on the Habitat for Humanity in Lusaka’s Mandevu compound on 16 November 2010.

 Habitat for Humanity’s Tiyende Pamodzi community is strategically situated in Mandevu compound along the Great North road and actually very prominent along the road.
 The sad part is that every visitor driving into Lusaka through the Great North Road is greeted by the sight of this growing community settlement area which is bare.
 When people build houses around here, the first thing they do is to “clear the land”, this means chopping down all the trees.
 This is precisely the reason we picked on Habitat for Humanity for our project which turned out to be a huge success.

-16 year old Ambassador Mwangala Mwale emphasized the importance of Climate Change advocacy.
-“The sad truth is that very few people understand this Global phenomenon and with each day of inaction the problem grows” she said.
+Sixteen-year-old Ambassador Mwangala Mwale emphasized the importance of climate change advocacy.
+“The sad truth is that very few people understand this Global phenomenon and with each day of inaction the problem grows,” she said.
 “Engaging in this activity is actually refreshing because you are doing nature and yourself a huge favor,” Mwangala said.